ibm-cloud-docs/dl/about.md

 **Typical deployment time:** 5 - 10 days after the circuit reaches the exchange.
 Deployment time can be 30 - 60 days overall, depending on your location and the requirements when you order a circuit from a service provider or carrier.

 **Cross-connect details:** Physical cross-connects for the secure {{site.data.keyword.dl_short}} Connect interconnect are maintained between {{site.data.keyword.cloud_notm}} and the service provider.
-You must request a "Virtual Circuit" from the service provider, which establishes logical connectivity to {{site.data.keyword.cloud_notm}}, after you are connected to the provider.
+You must request a "Virtual Circuit" from the service provider, which establishes logical connectivity to {{site.data.keyword.cloud_notm}}, after you are connected to the service provider.

 **Port speed options:** Select 50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, or 5 Gbps.